Echo-Stream/appsync/README.md

 ### Response types
 For any item that has a "type" field, the __typename for that object will match its name.
-A query to return an Hl7InboundNode for example would be typed as:
+A mutation that returns an Hl7InboundNode for example would be typed as:
 ```
-query = """
+mutation = """
   putNode($node: String) {
     PutNode(node: $node){
-      ... on Hl7InboundNode { # Declare __typename as the "type" field you are expecting
+      ... on Hl7InboundNode { # Declare __typename as the "type" argument to the mutation
         name
       }
     }
   }
 """
 ```

+For queries the type will be inferred by the "type" attribute in the response.